hyphacoop/cosmos-ansible/examples/README.md

 * **Gaia version:** `v7.0.0`

 ### Required Settings
 - `hermes_chains` : `hermes-chain-1` The chain ID of one of the chain being relayed to.
-There can be a lits of chains
+There can be a list of chains
-  - `hermes_chain_hostname:` : `hermes-chain-1.hermes-testnets.polypore.xyz` This is the endpoint of where Hermes will connect to for `hermes-chain-1`
+  - `hermes_chain_hostname:` : `chain-1.dev.testnet.com` This is the endpoint of where Hermes will connect to for `chain-1`

 `ansible-playbook hermes.yml -i inventory.yml`